A guide to Avoriaz

 Avoriaz plays host to a number of winter music festivals which take over the resort and the pistes, namely Rock the Pistes and Snowboxx.
 In summer, the Pass'portes MTB festival is the biggest event for bikers, with the occasional Tour de France stage passing nearby.

 Avoriaz is a compact resort and designed so that you are never more than a few hundred metres from the nearest lift.
 Most of the accommodation in Avoriaz is in apartments or aparthotels.
 These apart-hotels are popular in France and are run by the big holiday companies like Pierre & Vacances and Maeva.
-They combine the benefits of renting a self contained apartment, complete with living area and kitchen, with the facilities you would find in a hotel.
+They combine the benefits of renting a self-contained apartment, complete with living area and kitchen, with the facilities you would find in a hotel.
 Some provide childcare, others have swimming pools, fitness rooms or luxury spa facilities.
 Most have modern styling and all budgets are catered for.

 Restaurants in Avoriaz